-‘Solo’ Box Office Disappointment is Wake Up Call for ‘Star Wars’
+‘Solo’ Box Office Disappointment Is Wake Up Call for ‘Star Wars’

 The Han Solo standalone film certainly had a bumpy gestation.
 After producer Kathleen Kennedy fired directors Phil Lord and Christopher Miller and replaced them with Ron Howard, almost 85% of the movie was reshot and Michael K. Williams’ role was recast with Paul Bettany due to scheduling conflicts.
 It’s hard to say how much behind-the-scenes turmoil impacts moviegoing, Dergarabedian said, though it’s definitely something “Star Wars” aficionados were aware of.

 “When you have fans that are that religiously enthusiastic about the ‘Star Wars’ property, any change can cause a shift in the force,” he said. “‘Star Wars’ fans have a high standard of what they expect.
-The type of things that most audiences wouldn’t really that much about, ‘Star Wars’ fans care about it.”
+The type of things that most audiences wouldn’t really care that much about, ‘Star Wars’ fans care about it.”

 With the bar for success set in the billions of dollars, it was only a matter of time until a new “Star Wars” movie stumbled.
 But perhaps “Solo’s” opening weekend gross doesn’t mean disaster for Lucasfilm — instead it could be an opportunity to look at smaller movies for this cash-flush franchise.